EkaterinaTerentyeva/data_analyst_portfolio/10_SQL_queries_examples/README.md

 <hr>

 ### Tasks
-- download information from data baseaccording to the task
+- download information from the database according to the task

 ### Tools